 In May, however, Hearty Roots experienced a major setback that highlights the pitfalls of local agriculture: a violent hailstorm pelted tender crops and damaged greenhouses and equipment.

-Insurance would not cover the damage, a typical experience for small farmers who grow diverse crops, Schute says.
+Insurance would not cover the damage, a typical experience for small farmers who grow diverse crops, Shute says.

 With help from neighboring farmers who provided free seedlings and from CSA members, including some from New York City, who volunteered to plant, Hearty Roots farm managed to get back on track early in the CSA season.
 They resumed supplying pantries in Flatbush and East Harlem through Local Produce Link earlier this month.